 This balanced equilibrium, combined with a sophisticated arrangement of cogs and gears (to keep the gondolas level as the wheel rotates, so they don't tip over and spill out the boats and water), is what makes the rotation of the Falkirk Wheel possible.
 Scottish Canals video on the Falkirk Wheel website makes all this science very clear.

 Opened by Queen Elizabeth II in 2002, the wheel cost about £85 million to build.
 But to raise and rotate the two gondolas, each weighing 600 tons and carrying an Olympic swimming pool's volume of water (500,000 liters), is much cheaper.
 It uses the same amount of energy as it takes to boil eight household kettles—1.5 kilowatt hours.

 Take a Ride on the Falkirk Wheel

 You don't have to be on a canal boat cruise to experience "floating" up and down between the two canals, a distance equal to the height of a stack of eight double-decker buses.
-Fifty-minute trips on the wheel, starting and finishing at the visitor center, are offered throughout the year and bookable by telephoning the visitor center (+44 (0)8700 500 208) between 11 a.m. and 4 p.m.
-Wednesday to Sunday.
-(An online booking system was temporarily unavailable in November 2018, but it is worth checking the website to see if online booking is again available.)
+Fifty-minute trips on the wheel, starting and finishing at the visitor center, are offered throughout the year and bookable by telephoning the visitor center (+44 (0)8700 500 208).
+You can also purchase tickets online through the Scottish Canals website.

 If you are taking a cruise along the canals in a privately licensed pleasure craft and using the Falkirk Wheel for regular navigation, use of the boat lift is free (though it must be booked).